Epping Forest Walks: 7 of Our Favourite Day Hikes Near London

 Layers are a great idea for a walk in Epping Forest, but a good raincoat can be integral to keeping you dry from unexpected downpours or allowing you to enjoy getting outside in less than perfect weather.

 So downloading your map and making sure you have access to it offline will avoid any problems on your walk.
-A good watch can also double as your tracking device; here are our recommendations on best watches for hiking.
+We always make sure we have our maps (above) downloaded on our phones and that they’re fully charged before we set off.

 Disclaimer: This article contains Affiliate Links.
 You won’t pay any more for buying through these links, but we may receive a commission from any purchases made through them.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to support us by buying through our links, we thank you as it helps us to continue providing the resources we do to help you enjoy the outdoors more!